thenewobjective/thenewobjective.github.io/.drafts/software-systems-engineering/gpt-and-silver-bullets.md

 ## Misc

-// Write a program that sorts an array of integers
+// "Write a program that sorts an array of integers"
 // vs
 // myArray.sort()
 // Chat GPT and copilot are moreso replacing the need for search engines than for